 - 1 teaspoon ginger

 - 1/2 teaspoon pepper finely ground black or white or couple of grinds of fresh

 - 1/2 teaspoon cinnamon

-- Put the softened butter in a mixer and beat till fluffy add the sugar and beat again till pale.
+- Put the softened butter (100 gm) in a mixer and beat/ mix/ until light, add the sugar and continue to mix until pale and light.

-- Put the ingredients for the crumble into a mixer with the flat mixing paddle.
+- Put all the ingredients for the crumble into a mixer with the flat mixing paddle.
 Mix till well combined.
 The mixture should start to clump together in nice lumps that look like breadcrumbs.
 Stop mixing as soon as it is combined. ***This can also be done with your fingertips.
 A crumble must be sticky and lumpy or it will be too dry.
-If it is floury add a little more butter and mix

 - Spread fruit mince onto the pastry base about 2 cm deep and then cover all over with the crumble mix.

-- Bake till the crumble is golden and crispy. ( Approximately 1/2 an hour).
+- Bake till the crumble on top is golden and crispy. ( Approximately 1/2 an hour).
 The base is already cooked so you just need to get that crumble cooked

 Here they are packed and ready for Santa